 1/2 teaspoon ground nutmeg

 1/4 teaspoon ground allspice

 1/2 teaspoon ground cinnamon

-1/2 teaspoon good quality vanilla extract
+1 teaspoon real vanilla extract

 1 tablespoon unsalted butter

 1 1/2 teaspoons ground black pepper